The ABC's of NIA Grantsmanship- For Early Career Researchers and Their Mentors

 Moderator: Amy S. Kelley, MD, MHSH, Deputy Director, National Institute on Aging

 The symposium is intended for investigators with current research training or career development awards, including “T,” “F,” or “K” funding, or GEMSSTARs.
 It is also intended for individuals who are interested in learning about these types of grant opportunities.
 The session targets the needs of new and early career investigators by providing an overview of NIA’s extramural research programs and initiatives, including a focus on emerging opportunities across NIA for Alzheimer’s and related dementias research.
 Funding and training opportunities, the Center for Scientific Review grants review process, and experiences of an early career researcher will also be featured.
-Learning Objectives: (1) describe the NIA mission and extramural divisions supporting early-stage investigators in clinical, biomedical, neuroscience, and behavioral and social research; (2) discuss recent policy changes which affect the funding environment; and (3) identify NIA’s resources for research training and grant application.
+Learning Objectives: (1) describe the NIA mission and extramural divisions supporting early-stage investigators in clinical, biomedical, neuroscience, and behavioral and social research; (2) discuss recent policy changes which affect the funding environment; (3) identify NIA’s resources for research training and grant application.

 NIA Research Priorities and Opportunities for Early Career Researchers